TharVid/crowdstrike-migration/README.md

-# Migrating CrowdStrike Endpoints with No MDM
+# Migrating CrowdStrike Endpoints without MDM using RTR

 Recently, I had to migrate endpoints from a subsidiary’s CrowdStrike tenant to the parent company’s tenant, both with different CIDs.